HugoMatilla/Refactoring-Summary/readme.md

 **Motivation**

-When plenty of [foreign methods]() need to be added to a class.
+When plenty of [16 Introduce Foreign Method](#16-introduce-foreign-method) need to be added to a class.

-**Mechanics**

-* Create an extension class either as a subclass or a wrapper of the original.
-* Add converting constructors to the extension.
-	* A constructor takes the original as an argument.
-	* The subclass version calls an appropriate superclass constructor
-	* The wrapper version sets the delegate field to the argument.
-* Add new features to the extension.
-* Replace the original with the extension where needed.
-* Move any foreign methods defined for this class onto the extension.

-# Organizing Data
+#8 ORGANIZING DATA
 ##18 Self Encapsulate Field
 You are accessing a field directly, but the coupling to the field is becoming awkward.
 _Create getting and setting methods for the field and use only those to access the field._
 ```java

 	private int _low, _high;
 	boolean includes (int arg) {
 		return arg >= _low && arg <= _high;